Spencer Gray: 2008–2010

 In March 2010 Spencer was revealed to be the person who was looking after Holly Hutchinson after she ran away from home.
 When he sees Jake Dean being pulled away by the police, Spencer feels guilty, so he confides in Calvin on what he should do.
 Calvin says that he shouldn't confess to the police about the situation or else he will get into trouble.

-When Calvin's interviewed about his involvement in Warren's death, he let slip about Spencer's involvement in Holly's disappearance.
+When Calvin is interviewed about his involvement in Warren's death, he lets slip about Spencer's involvement in Holly's disappearance.
 This then leads to Spencer being interrogated by the police at the station, where his inability to defend himself worsens however all charges are dropped.

 Spencer makes a close friendship with Lauren Valentine and Gaz Bennett however they are using him for his money.
-Lauren gets Spencer drunk then makes him believe they slept together.
-However she lies to him to that she's pregnant with his child and that he has to give her £2000 to make have a termination, when she's actually trying to con him out of his inheritance with Gaz, so that she can run away with him.
+Lauren gets Spencer drunk and then makes him believe they slept together.
+However, she lies to him that she's pregnant with his child and that he has to give her £2000 to have a termination, while she's actually trying to con him out of his inheritance with Gaz so that she can run away with him.
 Spencer panics and tells Sasha about the situation and she believes Gaz is the father, meaning that Spencer didn't explain the whole story about him and Lauren.
-Although everyone believes that Gaz got Lauren pregnant, they are not aware she is not pregnant at all, however Gaz and Lauren have no choice but to continue with their plan.
+Although everyone believes that Gaz got Lauren pregnant, they are not aware she is not pregnant at all, however, Gaz and Lauren have no choice but to continue with their plan.

 Spencer breaks up his friendship and falls out with Calvin after he discovers that Calvin left Warren to die in the fire and didn't help him.

 A few weeks later, Calvin is shot dead by Theresa McQueen, which devastated Spencer as he had always looked to Calvin as a big brother.
-Three months later, the Valentines decided to make a fresh start out of Hollyoaks and so decide to take Spencer with them.
+Three months later, the Valentines decided to make a fresh start out of Hollyoaks and so decided to take Spencer with them.
 They left on 13 August 2010.

 In October 2010 Warren returned to Hollyoaks after being dead for the last year and it has been told that Spencer has been told but has not returned to see him.
-Nine years later, it was revealed that Warren has been staying with him along with his twins Sophie and Sebastian, so that the twins mother Sienna will not find them.
+Nine years later, it was revealed that Warren had been staying with him along with his twins Sophie and Sebastian, so that the twins' mother Sienna would not find them.